timescale/docs/timescaledb/overview/data-model-flexibility/wide-data-model.md

 all metadata with each measurement row.
 This creates data bloat, and makes data management more difficult.

-With joins, one can store metadata independently, and update mappings more easily.
+With JOINs, you can store metadata independently, and update mappings more easily.
 For example, to change the `region` for `location_id` 77 from "Massachusetts" to "Boston," one can change the metadata without overwriting historical data in the time-series table.